 There are hundreds of changes coming as a result of HUD Handbook 4000-1 which becomes effective September 14, 2015.
-FHA's new operative words are OBSERVE (the property condition), ANALYZE (effect on marketability and value) and REPORT (observed condition and analysis).
+FHA's new operative words are OBSERVE (the property condition), ANALYZE (effect on marketability and value) and REPORT (observed condition

 The link below is for the full HUD Handbook: